 Wrongful Termination in Texas

-What Texas Employers & Employees Must Know About Wrongful Termination
+What Texas Employers Must Know About Wrongful Termination

 Texas is an “at-will” state which means that employers can terminate an employee’s position for nearly any reason.
 However, there are circumstances under which Texas law allows workers to challenge a discharge or termination from a job.

-If you’re dealing with a wrongful termination dispute – whether you’re an employee or an employer – you should know that these types of claims can be valid under Texas law.
+If you’re an employer who is facing a wrongful termination dispute you should know that these types of claims can be valid under Texas law.

 If you’re not ready to speak with an attorney, keep reading to gain a basic understanding of the Texas laws that govern wrongful termination cases.